YottaDB/YDBDoc/GTMMessageRecovery/about.rst

 Intended Audience
 ------------------

-This manual is for programmers and system managers who use YottaDB or GT.M.
+This manual is for programmers and system managers who use YottaDB.

 ---------------------
 Purpose of the Manual
 ---------------------

-The YottaDB/GT.M Message and Recovery Procedures Reference Manual helps you understand and act on YottaDB and GT.M messages.
-This manual complements the other YottaDB/GT.M manuals.
+The YottaDB Message and Recovery Procedures Reference Manual helps you understand and act on YottaDB messages.
+This manual complements the other YottaDB manuals.

 -----------------------
 How to Use This Manual
 -----------------------

-The YottaDB/GT.M Message and Recovery Procedures Reference Manual is intended to be used primarily to determine the nature of a message and interpret its meaning.
+The YottaDB Message and Recovery Procedures Reference Manual is intended to be used primarily to determine the nature of a message and interpret its meaning.
 Therefore, messages are listed in alphabetical order, according to the mnemonic that precedes them.
 Cross references to additional information are provided in individual entries, as appropriate.
-The manual does not include a table of contents or index.

 -------------------------------
 Conventions Used in this Manual
 -------------------------------

-YottaDB/GT.M messages are identified by a signature of the form GTM-s-abcdef where -s- is a severity indicator and abcdef is an identifier.
-The severity indicators are: -I- for informational messages, -W- for warnings, -E- for errors and -F- for events that cause a YottaDB/GT.M process to terminate abnormally.
-For more information on monitoring YottaDB/GT.M messages, refer to "Appendix B: Monitoring YottaDB/GT.M Messages" in the Administration and Operations Guide.
+YottaDB messages are identified by a signature of the form GTM-s-abcdef where -s- is a severity indicator and abcdef is an identifier.
+The severity indicators are: -I- for informational messages, -W- for warnings, -E- for errors and -F- for events that cause a YottaDB process to terminate abnormally.
+For more information on monitoring YottaDB messages, refer to `"Appendix B: Monitoring YottaDB Messages" in the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/monitoring.html>`_.

 Each entry in this manual is presented in the following format as illustrated by the NOPRINCIO message.